mose247/RT-first-assignment/README.md

 end function
 ````

-Finally, in order to move the target behind the robot it has been defined a simple method that uses the functions `grab()` and `release()` already provided by the simulator library.
+Finally, in order to move the target behind the robot, it has been defined a simple method that uses the functions `grab()` and `release()` already provided by the simulator library.
 #### _move_behind()_ pseudo-code:
 ```` python
 function move_behind():